-Estate Planning Attorneys in Topeka
+Estate Planning Attorneys in Topeka, Kansas

 Topeka Wills & Estate Planning Lawyers

-An estate plan is a comprehensive approach to planning how your assets are divided after you pass and how other important decisions are made.
+Estate planning is a comprehensive approach to planning how your assets are divided after you pass and how other important decisions are made.

 For most people, this requires more than simply writing a will, though that is part of an estate plan and usually a good place to start.